elephantscale/es-training-new/cassandra/slides/Cassandra_Basics.md

  * Places other replicas on next nodes around the ring walking “clockwise”

- * Doesn’t consider network topology
+ * Doesn't consider network topology

  * OK for evaluation/testing